Makes 12-14 fresh rolls

 Total time: 1 hour, 25 minutes

 I am dreading the arrival of July, August and September.
 Anything above 60 degrees is too hot, and makes me long for the cold weather that the fall and winter months bring.
-So when the temperature in Boston reached almost 95 degrees out of the blue in early June, I began to panic about the next
+So when the temperature in Boston reached almost 95 degrees out of the blue in early June, I began to panic about the next three four months of heat.
+But luckily the heatwave was random, and it subsided after about three days.

 When temperatures reach the 90s, the only types of food that appeal to me are cold, clean and crisp ones, and nothing is more fresh and cooling than a spring roll packed with mint, cilantro and basil.
 Here I’ve combined those herbs with some bright mango, crispy carrots, cold glass noodles and fried soy curls to create a spring roll with complimentary textures and clean flavors.
 Any leftover filling components can be tossed with the cold noodles the next day and drizzled with any extra sauce* to make an easy and refreshing lunch or dinner.